Asking Price vs Selling Price: What Do They Mean and How Are They Different?

 Because of these differences, you have to handle each home pricing scenario differently.
 The key to making a smart offer and determining what price to offer on a home is by evaluating similar comparables.

-Related article: How to Make an Offer in Real Estate
+Related article: How to Write an Offer on a House

 Real Estate Sales Tactics: Bidding Wars

 The bidding war strategy is to list for below market value, and generate as many offers as possible to raise the price up.
 It creates a sense of urgency and a high demand for the property.
 By exposing the property to the highest amount of people, the idea is that you’ll generate more offers.